 Onions: Finely chop the onion for the smooth texture of the gravy.
 You can also grind the onion to smooth paste.

 Tomatoes: The number of tomatoes will be more than onions for the perfect tangy taste and the right consistency of the gravy.

 Ginger-garlic paste: I prefer to use fresh ginger garlic paste.
 But, you can use ready-made or store-bought instead.

 Oil: Dhabas use mustard oil for authentic taste.
 You can use any vegetable oil.
 I use oil to cook the masala and also add ghee at the end.

-Spices: Basic Indian spices such as coriander powder, turmeric powder, Kashmiri red chili powder, and garam masala powder.
+Spices: Basic Indian spices such as coriander powder, cumin powder, turmeric powder, red chili powder, and garam masala powder.

 Other Ingredients: Salt, Coriander leaves, and lemon.